sonyhome/SwiftNotes/README.md

     print("QR code: \(productCode).")
 }

-// Use a raw type (string, char, number types, each enum must use a unique value)
-// Implicitly the value of a string will be the enum name, the value of a number will start
-// at 0 or whatever you set the first element of the enum. enum E1 : String { case a = "a", b = "BB", c = "C"}
+// Define a raw type for the enum (string, char, number types, each enum must use a unique value) enum E1 : String { case a = "a", b = "BB", c = "C"}
 print(E1.b.rawValue)
 let eb = E1("BB") // set eb to E1.b
+// Implicitly the value of a string will be the enum name, the value of a number will start
+// at 0 or whatever you set the first element of the enum. enum E2 : String { case a, b, c}
+print(E1.b.rawValue) // "b"
+enum E3 : Int { case a = 11, b, c}
+print(E1.b.rawValue) // "12"

 // Recursive enumerations: an enum that can use an enum as an element. enum ArithmeticExpression {
     case number(Int)
-    indirect case addition(ArithmeticExpression, ArithmeticExpression)
-    indirect case multiplication(ArithmeticExpression, ArithmeticExpression) }
+    indirect case addition(ArithmeticExpression, ArithmeticExpression) // Recursive definition indirect case multiplication(ArithmeticExpression, ArithmeticExpression) // Recursive definition }
+// Alternative declaration
-indirect enum ArithmeticExpression {
+indirect enum ArithmeticExpression { // Recursive definition
     case number(Int)
     case addition(ArithmeticExpression, ArithmeticExpression)
     case multiplication(ArithmeticExpression, ArithmeticExpression)
 }
-// Combine expressions
-let five = ArithmeticExpression.number(5)
-let four = ArithmeticExpression.number(4)
-let sum = ArithmeticExpression.addition(five, four)
+// Combining expressions: A use case example for recursion let five = ArithmeticExpression.number(5) let four = ArithmeticExpression.number(4) let sum = ArithmeticExpression.addition(five, four) // Uses recursion
 let product = ArithmeticExpression.multiplication(sum, ArithmeticExpression.number(2))
-// An evaluate the enum expression func evaluate(_ expression: ArithmeticExpression) -> Int {
+// We can evaluate the enum expression defined above with a recursive function func evaluate(_ expression: ArithmeticExpression) -> Int {
     switch expression {
     case let .number(value):